thomasnib/Improving-Pesticide-Exposure/README.md

 │   ├── 1.
 External                             <- Data from third party sources (e.g. KNMI Station Coordinates).
 │   ├── 2.
 Pre-Processed                        <- Intermediate data that has been transformed.
 │   ├── 3.
 Final                                <- The final, canonical data sets used for interpolation.
 │   └── 3.
-Output                               <- Sensitivity analysis of model performance.
+Output                               <- Sensitivity analysis results.
 │
 ├── Scripts                                     <- R-Code Scripts.
 │   ├── 1.
-Data Extraction                      <- Script to download or generate data.
+Data Extraction                      <- Script to download data.
 │   ├── 2.
 Data Preparation and Enrichment      <- Script to turn raw data into features for modeling.
 │   ├── 3.
 Spatial Interpolation                <- Script to interpolate wind directions.
 │   └── 4.
 Visualisations                       <- Script to generate graphs and figures used in reporting.
 │
 ├── Poster
-│   ├── Thesis                                  <- Generated poster as PDF (Available on request).
+│   ├── Poster                                  <- Generated poster as PDF (Available on request).
-│   └── References                              <- References related to poster.
+│   └── References                              <- References related to the poster.
 │
 └── Thesis
     ├── Thesis                                  <- Generated report as PDF (Available on request).
-    └── Figures                                 <- Generated graphs and figures to be used in reporting.
+    └── Figures                                 <- Generated graphs and figures used in reporting.